YamanAlBochi/RFMAnalysisWithSQL/README.md

 # RFMAnalysisWithSQL
 I explore a sales dataset and generate various analytics and insights from customers' past purchase behavior.
 We go from analyzing sales revenue to creating a customer segmentation analysis using the RFM technique.

-we explore a sales dataset and generate various analytics and insights from customers' past purchase behavior.
-We go from analyzing sales revenue to creating a customer segmentation analysis using the RFM technique.
-We go from basic SQL queries to exploring complex problems using SUB QUERY, CTEs, AGGREGATE, and WINDOW functions.
-We work on the following skills in this video:
+I explore a sales dataset and generate various analytics and insights from customers' past purchase behavior. i go from analyzing sales revenue to creating a customer segmentation analysis using the RFM technique.
+Using basic SQL queries to exploring complex problems using SUB QUERY, CTEs, AGGREGATE, and WINDOW functions.
+I work on the following skills:
 - Importing a file into SQL Server Database
 - SQL Aggregate Functions
 - SQL Window Functions